Contribution Guidelines

 - TODO List or staging plan.

-• Submit the proposal to the Issues page of the corresponding OPEA github repository.
+• Submit the proposal to the Issues page of the corresponding OPEA GitHub repository.

 If you have improvements to OPEA projects, send your pull requests to each project for review.
 If you are new to GitHub, view the pull request How To.